Thaoleler/master2024/Account_study2024/README.md

 # User Account Study

 ## Description
-In this repository you find the resources including the tools and (anonymized) data that were used for a study in which Google and Apple account configurations of actual users were tested.
+In this repository the resources, including tools and (anonymized) data used, for the studies Apple, Facebook, Google, GitHub and LinkedIn can be found.